U.S. Army Reserve Soldiers complete repel tower during the Division Best Squad Competition

 |0

-This work, U.S. Army Reserve Soldiers complete repel tower during the Division Best Squad Competition, by SFC Christopher Oposnow, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Army Reserve Soldiers complete repel tower during the Division Best Squad Competition [Image 3 of 3], by SFC Christopher Oposnow, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT